 Donora plants sometimes kept notes on workers, but not always.
 If a plant kept any notes, they tended to be scant and barely indicative of the worker’s impact on the plant’s success.
 James McKenzie, PhD, Professor Emeritus of English at the University of North Dakota, found his father’s entire 48-year work history in the Donora mills notated in a few lines, including these:

 - 5-2-77 last day of work

 No, the management of the Donora steel mills in 1920 most likely would not have cared enough about Andrew Posey to take a furnace offline, remove a 100-ton ladle, cart it a half-mile down the road, and bury it.
 They might have, and most probably did, tell the family that they had buried it, and then given the “event” some hoopla, just to get the Posey relatives off their back.
 They also probably told workers that day not to say anything about the accident.
 Unfortunately no solid evidence is available of exactly what steps the mill took.

 A study by the Mon Valley Progress Council in 1995 indicated that the earth beneath Posey’s gravesite is just dirt, nothing more.
 “No slab or ingot of steel is located within the area of our investigation,” the report noted.

-Even though Andrew Posey is not buried under that square of grass and weeds, his memorial still demands attention.
+Even though Andrew Posey is, in all probability, not buried under that square of grass and weeds, his memorial still demands attention.
 It symbolizes, in an antithetical way, the continuing issues faced by workers across the nation.
 Don’t people deserve a wage high enough to at least qualify for a poverty-level life?
 Don’t they deserve a safe work environment?
 Don’t they deserve a chance to fight for their rights when management becomes greedy?